mirman-school/webapps1/1-git-down-with-markdown/README.md

 Use images to spice up your Markdown!

 ### MD → HTML
 Can you figure out how to turn Markdown into HTML?
-Maybe there's an Atom plugin that will help.
+Maybe there's an Atom plugin that will help!